kivy/kivy/doc/sources/installation/installation-windows.rst

    These variables must be set everytime you recompile kivy.

 #.
 Install the other dependencies as well as their dev versions (you can skip
-   gstreamer and gstreamer_dev if you aren't going to use video/audio):
+   gstreamer and gstreamer_dev if you aren't going to use video/audio). we don't pin the versions of the dependencies like for the stable kivy because we want the
+   latest:

    .. parsed-literal::